JamesKindon/jkindon.github.io/_posts/2022-05-11-microsoft-azure-zone-architecture-with-citrix-cvads.md

 The current MCS architecture means there are two key deployment models for Zone based provisioning:

 *  A catalog-to-zone assignment.
 This is similar to MCS on AWS architecture and specifies a unique catalog per zone, with a single Delivery Group to aggregate multiple.
-This has double the image release overheads from a deployment standpoint, but gives full control of zone placement for provisioned workloads
+This has double or triple the image release overheads from a deployment standpoint, but gives full control of zone placement for provisioned workloads
 *  Deploy a catalog with multiple zones defined and allow non-controlled distribution across the zones (you hope the machines are dispersed evenly)

-Simple is typically better, the latter option is what I tend to lead with in design workshops.
+Simple is typically better, the latter option is what I tend to lead with in design workshops, however requirements will define your decisions.

+{: .box-warning}

+Currently, Citrix MCS deploys the preparation VM used to prep the image with an awareness of Zones based on the catalog configuration.
+This means that if there are capacity issues within a zone, your prep machine can, and will be impacted.

 **Citrix FAS** has a direct dependency on **Microsoft Certificate Authorities** to provide user certificates.
 I like the architecture of combining each FAS server with a subordinate issuing CA role, allowing each box to act independently, and also provide high availability for each component with a crossover logic (FAS server 2 is a secondary issuing CA for FAS server 1).

 This architecture leads to simple supporting Azure Zone patterns.
 If not following this model, then you will need to ensure CA architecture is Zone redundant and ideally FAS preference is for its "same zone CA" with a failover to the second or third zone.

 **Citrix ADCs** in Azure are simply virtual machines.
-A native Zone based template is provided by Citrix, ensuring that all components are deployed at an appropriate SKU to support zone deployments (Azure Load Balancers, IP addresses etc), however this template is HA pair based, meaning that you are limited to **two** zones which is a slight issues if you are designing a 3-zone resiliency model.
+A native Zone based template is provided by Citrix, ensuring that all components are deployed at an appropriate SKU to support zone deployments (Azure Load Balancers, IP addresses etc), however this template is HA pair based, meaning that you are limited to **two** zones which is a slight issue if you are designing a 3-zone resiliency model.

 These templates are located on the [Citrix Github](https://github.com/citrix/citrix-adc-azure-templates/tree/master/templates/high_availability) repository for reference.